Current Board Members

-Chair of the Board, Chair of the Finance and Governance Committee
+Chair of the Finance and Governance Committee

-Deputy Chair of the Board, Chair of the Infrastructure Committee
+Chair of Infrastructure Committee

 Andrew joined the Southern Cross Grammar Board in April 2016.
 He has been involved in the commercial construction industry since graduating from RMIT University in 2002 with a Degree in Architecture.
 During this time, Andrew has been involved in a variety of iconic building projects—he has experience in the delivery of commercial office towers, commercial fit-outs for leading Australian organisations, educational facilities and residential apartment towers.

 He has a broad range of experience in architectural design and planning, subcontracting experience as an importer of furniture and joinery, as a Project Manager from a Head Contracting perspective, and as a client consultant and Superintendent.